ietf-rats-wg/draft-ietf-rats-uccs/draft-ietf-rats-uccs.md

 fully formed CWTs.)

-# Considerations for using UCCS in other RATS contexts
+# Considerations for Using UCCS in Other RATS Contexts

 This section discusses two additional usage scenarios for UCCS in the context of RATS.